 Berlin’s Early Airport History

-In the early XX century, the city of Berlin built its first large airport following the same pattern as all other big European capitals, which consisted in assigning a large airfield three miles away from the city center for the operation of small piston-engine driven airplanes.
-The Berlin-Tempelhof Airport (THF) was inaugurated on October 8, 1923, and it quickly became one of the most iconic airfields in Europe in the 20s, raising at the same time as Paris-Le Bourget (LBG) and Croydon Airport, UK.
+In the early 20th century, Berlin followed the pattern of other major European capitals by constructing its first large airport.
+This involved selecting a spacious airfield located three miles away from the city center to accommodate small piston-engine-driven airplanes.
+The Berlin-Tempelhof Airport (THF) was officially opened on October 8, 1923, and quickly gained prominence in Europe during the 1920s, alongside airports such as Paris-Le Bourget (LBG) and Croydon Airport in the UK.

-The primary function of THF was to receive the flights of Deutsche Luft Hansa, the predecessor of today’s Lufthansa, from a shy European route network, including nearby destinations such as Zurich, Halle, Erfurt, or Stuttgart.
-During World War 2, all civil operations at THF were halted until 1945, and Germany decided not to switch the airport into a military base.
-Instead, the Luftwaffe operated their flights out of an airfield in Rangsdorf, south of the city of Berlin.
+The primary purpose of THF was to handle flights operated by Deutsche Luft Hansa, the precursor to today’s Lufthansa, which had a limited European network including destinations like Zurich, Halle, Erfurt, and Stuttgart.
+During World War II, all civilian operations at THF were suspended until 1945, and instead of converting the airport into a military base, Germany decided to relocate Luftwaffe flights to an airfield in Rangsdorf, south of Berlin.

-After the end of the war, and as the city of Berlin ended up being divided between the Allies, the airport of Berlin-Tempelhof remained under the control of the United States, and it served as a crucial strategic airfield for West Berlin especially during the massive operation known as the “Berlin Airlift” in 1948.
-Until 1949, Douglas C-47s and C-54s landed daily in West Berlin to deliver the necessary goods to the population in response to the closure of borders by the Soviet Union.
+Following the end of the war and the division of Berlin among the Allies, Berlin-Tempelhof remained under the control of the United States.
+It served as a vital strategic airfield for West Berlin, particularly during the “Berlin Airlift” in 1948.
+Douglas C-47s and C-54s landed daily at Tempelhof to deliver essential supplies to the population in response to the Soviet Union’s closure of borders.

-The Soviets, on the other hand, in need of their own airport as well on the East side of the city, occupied the aircraft plant of Schönefeld in 1945, which was used at the time for the construction of aircraft for the military by Henschel.
-Two years later, construction began for Berlin’s second civilian airport, independently of the development of Tempelhof.
+Meanwhile, the Soviets required their own airport on the eastern side of the city.
+In 1945, the Soviet Union occupied the Schönefeld aircraft plant, which was previously used by Henschel for military aircraft production.
+Two years later, construction began on Berlin’s second civilian airport, Schönefeld, independent of the development at Tempelhof.

-For the next 40 years until the German Reunification, the city of Berlin saw the rapid development of two large airports: Berlin-Tempelhof (THF) and Berlin-Schönefeld (SXF), at the same time.
-However, while the Soviet Union established its own airline at Schönefeld Airport, Interflug (IF), West Germany ruled by the United States did not choose to continue reinstating Lufthansa in Berlin, but decided instead to establish Tempelhof as an additional hub for Pan American Airways (PA).
+For the next four decades, until German reunification, Berlin witnessed the simultaneous growth of two major airports: Berlin-Tempelhof (THF) and Berlin-Schönefeld (SXF).
+However, while the Soviet Union established its own airline, Interflug (IF), at Schönefeld Airport, West Germany, under the United States administration, it did not choose to reinstate Lufthansa operations in Berlin.
+Instead, Tempelhof was designated as an additional hub for Pan American Airways (PA).

 The Rise of Tegel Airport

-That is why, on January 2, 1960, Air France (AF) landed a Lockheed Superconstellation on the first commercial service from Paris-Orly (ORY) to Berlin-Tegel Airport (TXL), thus starting the transition of operations of all airlines flying to the city from Tempelhof to Tegel.
-AF was quickly followed by PanAm and British European Airways (BE), which took advantage of the modern terminal and long runways to introduce jet aircraft on their routes from all parts of Europe and America to Berlin.
+Consequently, on January 2, 1960, Air France made history by landing a Lockheed Superconstellation on the first commercial flight from Paris-Orly to Berlin-Tegel Airport.
+This marked the beginning of the transition for all airlines serving Berlin, as they shifted their operations from Tempelhof to Tegel.
+Air France, PanAm, and British European Airways (BE) quickly followed suit, capitalizing on the modern terminal facilities and long runways to introduce jet aircraft on their routes to and from Berlin.

-The opening of Tegel Airport to commercial airline service did not impulse the city government to create a home national carrier.
-As West Berlin was controlled at the time by Western Allies United States, France, and the United Kingdom, the totality of the demand for air travel to the capital city from the West was covered and restricted to US, French, and British companies such as PanAm, Air France, and BEA.
+The opening of Tegel Airport for commercial airline service did not prompt the city government to establish a national carrier.
+As West Berlin was under the control of the United States, France, and the United Kingdom, air travel demand to the city from the West was exclusively catered to by US, French, and British airlines such as PanAm, Air France, and BEA.

 Berlin’s Soviet Airline: Interflug

-After the end of the Second World War, and as the already divided Berlin had seen the operation of two commercial airports on the Western side, the Soviet Union placed its focus on developing its own airfield south of the city: Berlin-Schönefeld (SXF).
-At the same time, and in order to finalize the foundation of a national Soviet single aviation market in East Germany, the government founded the first successful Berliner airline with the name Interflug (IF).
+Following the end of World War II and the division of Berlin, which already had two commercial airports on the western side, the Soviet Union shifted its focus to developing its own airfield south of the city: Berlin-Schönefeld (SXF).
+In parallel, the East German government aimed to establish a unified Soviet aviation market in East Germany and founded the successful Berlin-based airline Interflug (IF).

-Interflug was set up by East Berlin as a backup charter air carrier on 18 September 1958.
-Its staff, route network, and part of the fleet were initially transferred from the remaining defunct Deutsche Lufthansa.
-During the 1960s, Interflug had already seen significant growth in all aspects and became a regular service airline.
+Interflug was initially established as a charter air carrier on September 18, 1958, serving as a backup option for East Berlin.
+Its staff, route network, and part of the fleet were transferred from the defunct Deutsche Lufthansa.
+In the 1960s, Interflug experienced significant growth and transitioned into a regular-service airline.

-The main focus of Interflug during the first years was the operation of regular passenger flights to big cities located mainly in the Soviet Union and countries of the Warsaw Pact, including Moscow (SVO), Belgrade (BEG), Prague (PRG), and Bucharest (BBU).
-It also served a small domestic network in Germany with cities like Leipzig (LEJ) and Dresden (DRS).
+During its early years, Interflug focused on operating regular passenger flights to major cities, primarily in the Soviet Union and Warsaw Pact countries.
+Destinations included Moscow (SVO), Belgrade (BEG), Prague (PRG), and Bucharest (BBU).
+It also served a limited domestic network within Germany, including cities like Leipzig (LEJ) and Dresden (DRS).

-As with any other Soviet airline, the fleet of Interflug was strictly restricted to the operation of Ilyushin, Let, Aero, Tupolev, and Antonov aircraft.
-Until 1989, the Il-18 and Tu-134 in the short-haul and IL-62 in the long haul formed the real backbone of IF, which at its greatest extent had approximately 50 aircraft in its fleet and served regular flights to 31 different countries in Europe, Asia, and America.
+Similar to other Soviet airlines, the IF fleet was limited to Ilyushin, Let, Aero, Tupolev, and Antonov aircraft.
+Throughout its existence until 1989, Interflug relied on the Il-18 and Tu-134 for short-haul flights and the IL-62 for long-haul flights, forming the backbone of its fleet.
+At its peak, Interflug had approximately 50 aircraft and operated regular flights to 31 different countries in Europe, Asia, and America.

-For more than 30 years, Interflug became the most successful airline not only in Berlin but in the entirety of East Germany.
-As it had not joined the International Air Transport Association (IATA) until 1 July 1990, IF had complete control of the price fares and management of the company, and it had driven PanAm out of business in the German market by the early 1980s.
+For over 30 years, Interflug emerged as the most successful airline not only in Berlin but in all of East Germany.
+As it did not join the International Air Transport Association (IATA) until July 1, 1990, Interflug had full control over pricing and company management.
+Its dominance in the German market led to the withdrawal of PanAm in the early 1980s.

-One of the major crises that affected civil aviation was the World Oil Crisis of 1973, which also had a profound impact on Berlin’s aviation industry at the time.
-Interflug, despite offering rock-bottom fares and serving a network of 36 routes worldwide, was also facing financial trouble and needed to discard the entirety of its domestic route network, operating its last national flight to Erfurt in April 1980.
+One of the significant crises that impacted the civil aviation industry was the World Oil Crisis of 1973, which also had a profound effect on Berlin’s aviation sector.
+Interflug, despite offering low fares and operating a network of 36 routes worldwide, faced financial difficulties and had to discontinue its entire domestic route network.
+Its last national flight was to Erfurt in April 1980.

-Moreover, the age, noise, and fuel efficiency of their aircraft were falling behind Western standards, and many countries started to ban IF flights over their territory due to safety and environmental reasons.
-Thanks to the Perestroika movement in Eastern Europe, which started to grant permission for the export of Western products to Wrsaw Pact countries, Interflug ordered three A310 aircraft from Airbus, which was the first and only non-soviet airplane to ever join the fleet.
+Furthermore, Interflug’s aging aircraft, noise levels, and fuel efficiency fell behind Western standards.
+Many countries began banning Interflug flights due to safety and environmental concerns.
+With the advent of the Perestroika movement in Eastern Europe, which allowed for the export of Western products to Warsaw Pact countries, Interflug ordered three A310 aircraft from Airbus.
+These were the first non-Soviet planes to join the Interflug fleet.

-AirBerlin was also started as a charter company offering flights for tour operators to Mediterranean destinations.
-This was the market of the best performance of Interflug, which at the moment took over almost most share of flights from Berlin to Southern Europe.
-Moreover, AirBerlin was registered in the United States and not Germany, at first, in order to be allowed to operate from Tegel Airport and use the Allied Air Corridors.
+Initially, AirBerlin operated as a charter company, providing flights for tour operators to Mediterranean destinations.
+This market segment overlapped with Interflug’s strong performance, as Interflug dominated flights from Berlin to Southern Europe.
+AirBerlin was initially registered in the United States rather than Germany, allowing it to operate from Tegel Airport and utilize the Allied Air Corridors.

-The latest event meant that the company was under national control and could be managed and restructured according to national opinions and strategies, which led to an enormous expansion and merger with other companies.
-At the end of 2007, after the acquirement of important entities such as DBA or LTU, AirBerlin proclaimed itself as the second-largest airline in Germany.
+This change meant that AirBerlin came under national control and could be managed and restructured according to German opinions and strategies.
+This led to substantial expansion and mergers with other companies.
+By the end of 2007, after acquiring entities like DBA and LTU, AirBerlin had declared itself the second-largest airline in Germany.

-Now, the main focus of AB had drifted away from charter operations a long time ago.
-The carrier had established itself as a semi-low-cost carrier, different from pure LCCs by offering complimentary seat reservations and meals on board their flights.
+AirBerlin had shifted its focus away from charter operations and established itself as a low-cost carrier.
+It differentiated itself from pure low-cost carriers by offering complimentary seat reservations and meals on board its flights.

-As well, AB opened new bases in Nuremberg (NUE), Düsseldorf (DUS), and Hamburg (HAM), and included for the first time premium destinations like Vienna (VIE), London (LGW), and Milan (MXP).
-Despite this, the leisure market remained the primary source of profit for AirBerlin for years
+Additionally, AirBerlin opened new bases in Nuremberg (NUE), Düsseldorf (DUS), and Hamburg (HAM) and expanded its network to include premium destinations such as Vienna (VIE), London (LGW), and Milan (MXP).
+Despite these developments, the leisure market remained the primary source of profit for AirBerlin for many years.

-At its greatest extent, AirBerlin had a mixed fleet of Airbus A320 and Boeing 737 family jets destined for short-haul travel.
-Meanwhile, for high-demand flights to the Balearics and long-haul journeys to America, the company chose the Airbus A330 family as the backbone widebody jet.
-In July 2007, AB signed the order for 25 units of the brand new Boeing 787-8 Dreamliner to keep expanding long-range.
+At its peak, AirBerlin operated a mixed fleet of Airbus A320 and Boeing 737 family jets for short-haul travel.
+For high-demand flights to the Balearic Islands and long-haul journeys to America, the airline relied on the Airbus A330 family as its main widebody jet.
+In July 2007, AirBerlin placed an order for 25 brand new Boeing 787-8 Dreamliner aircraft to further expand its long-range capabilities.

 The Last Years of AirBerlin Operations